 Agreements that comprise the advance reservation of computational resources define ongoing relationships between a resource provider and a resource consumer.
 They constitute the general conditions for jobs that are subsequently executed in the context of the agreement.
 The resource provisioning model is thereby implementation specific; whether resources are exclusively dedicated to a user, prediction models or preemption is used is up to the resource provider.

 The computational resource provider offers available resources via an agreement template.
 The template includes the service description and a set of service levels possible service levels.
 The service description contains the specification of the available computational resources and the timeframe in which these resources are available.
 The offered resources may differ in hardware; e.g. they may have different CPU architectures, CPU speed, memory, or hard disk space.
 The service consumer may compose the offered resources in order to satisfy its needs.
-Moreover, the costumer can select the desired service levels for resource availability, and availability and average response times of the job submission service and the portal application.
+Moreover, the customer can select the desired service levels for resource availability, and availability and average response times of the job submission service and the portal application.
 The availability of the job submission service is for example 95%, 98%, 99% or 99.9%.
 It is defined as the probability that a request is processed within 15 seconds.
-For the average response time of the job submission service, the costumer may select a value of 0.5, 1, or 2 seconds and the number of requests per minute for which this guarantee must hold.
+For the average response time of the job submission service, the customer may select a value of 0.5, 1, or 2 seconds and the number of requests per minute for which this guarantee must hold.
 These QoS parameters can be specified separately for the job submission service, the portal application, and the reserved resources.
 The pricing of the overall service is dependent on the selected computational resources and the selected QoS levels.

 The template described provides many possibilities to parameterize the computational resource service.
 Moreover, it contains dynamic parameters, such as pricing, that are dependent on the resources and the QoS guarantees selected.
 Once the consumer filled in all its requirements, it sends the offer to the resource provider.
 The provider then checks whether it is capable to provide the requested service.
 In case the requested resources are available, the provider sends back a completed counter offer with the updated pricing information.
 The customer can now choose to create an agreement based on this negotiated offer.
 If the resource provider is not capable to fulfill the requirements stated in the negotiation offer, it can also send back a counter offer indicating an alternative service that can be provided instead.
 For example, the service customer has requested 128 nodes with 8GB memory in a given timeframe, but the resource provider could not fulfill this request at this time.
 Instead the provider sends back a counter offers for 96 nodes with 8GB memory and 32 nodes with 6GB memory for a lower price.
 The consumer may choose to accept the counter offer, to reserve only the 96 nodes that meet its requirements and to purchase the remaining capacity somewhere else.
 The process of filling in all required fields of a negotiation offer may take multiple rounds.